Konzo: Cause

-The dose–response relationship between konzo incidence and cyanide intake, together with the prevention of konzo in many villages by reducing cyanide intake from cassava (see below) and the importance of sulfur amino acids in prevention of konzo, shows that konzo is very likely due to high cyanide/low sulfur amino acid intake in a diet of bitter cassava.
+The dose–response relationship between konzo incidence and cyanide intake, together with the prevention of konzo in many villages by reducing cyanide intake from cassava (see below), and the importance of sulfur amino acids in prevention of konzo, show that konzo is very likely due to high cyanide/low sulfur amino acid intake in a diet of bitter cassava.
 Konzo does not occur unless these conditions are met, which occurs only in remote villages in six tropical African countries.
-The total number of reported cases up to 2009 was 6788, but most cases are never reported and there was an estimate of 100,000 cases in DRC alone in 2002.
-Konzo is spreading geographically as cassava is being grown in new areas where there is little knowledge of processing methods to remove cyanogens.
-Konzo epidemics occur due to war which causes disruption of life in poor villages and drought, when the plant increases the cyanogen content of roots 2–4 times and the cyanide content of cassava flour also increases greatly.
+The total number of reported cases up to 2009 was 6788, but most cases are never reported and an estimated 100,000 cases occurred in the DRC alone in 2002.
+Konzo is spreading geographically, as cassava is being grown in new areas where knowledge of processing methods to remove toxins is minimal.
+Konzo epidemics occur due to war, which causes disruption of life in poor villages and drought, when the plant increases the cyanogen content of roots two to four times and the cyanide content of cassava flour also increases greatly.
 Konzo is also endemic in certain areas.

-In East Africa, the traditional methods of processing cassava to remove cyanogens consist of sun drying and heap fermentation, which inadequately remove the cyanogens even in a year of normal rainfall.
-In Central Africa, soaking (retting) of cassava roots in water for 4–5 days is adequate, but short soaking for only 1–2 days leaves too much cyanogens in the resulting flour and leads to konzo.
-In West Africa, a roasted product called garri is produced by a different method than that used to produce flour, which reduces the total cyanide content to 10–20 ppm.
+In East Africa, the traditional methods of processing cassava consist of sun drying and heap fermentation, which provide inconsistent toxin removal even in a year of normal rainfall.
+In Central Africa, the retting of cassava roots in water for 4–5 days is adequate, but attempting to shorten the process may cause konzo.
+In West Africa, a roasted product called garri is produced by a different method from that used to produce flour, which reduces the total cyanide content to a tolerable 10–20 ppm.
 No cases of konzo are reported west of Cameroon, but another neurological disease called tropical ataxic neuropathy (TAN) occurs amongst older people in West Africa (including south-west Nigeria, Tanzania, Uganda, Kenya, and also in the West Indies and South India).
-It is probably due to long term intake of cyanogens from cassava at a lower level than that needed to cause konzo.
+It is probably due to long-term intake of acetone cyanohydrin from cassava at a lower level than that needed to cause konzo.